xcart/xcart-docs/_pages/kb_en/modules/product_stickers.md

 2. On the **Info** tab of the product details page, locate the **Product stickers** field:
    ![product-details-1.png]({{site.baseurl}}/attachments/ref_2O2hXMhF/product-details-1.png)

-3. Choose the stickers you want to apply to the product from the drop-down:
+   The field is a drop-down box; use it to select the stickers you want to apply to the product.
    ![products-details-2.png]({{site.baseurl}}/attachments/ref_2O2hXMhF/products-details-2.png)

-4. **Update product**.
+4. Update the product details to save your changes.

 That's it!
 The product sticker has been assighed to the product and can now be seen in the storefront.